-'''

-t1 = count
+t1 = coi int 5

 t1 = t1 + 1

 count = t1

-'''

 This code is very simple, but when we consider multiple threads, it turns out to be quite erroneous because we can have several correctness problems.
-Consider the scenario shown in Figure 5.1.
+Consider the scenario shown in Figure 5.2.
 Note again that we first load the value into a register, then we increment the contents of the register and finally save the contents of the register in the memory address corresponding to the variable count.
-This makes a total of 3 instructions that are not executed atomically - execute at three different instants of time.
-Here there is a possibility of multiple threads trying to execute the same code snippet at the same point of time and also update count concurrently.
+This makes a total of 3 instructions that are not executed atomically; they can be executed at three different instants of time.
+Here there is a possibility of multiple threads trying to execute the same code snippet at the same point of time and also updating count concurrently.
 This situation is called a data race (a more precise and detailed definition follows later).

-Figure 5.1: Incrementing the count variable in parallel (two threads).
+Figure 5.2: Incrementing the count variable in parallel (two threads).
 The run on two different cores. t1 and t2 are thread-specific variables mapped to registers